MicrosoftDocs/azure-media-services/media-services/latest/includes/migration-no-longer-necessary.md

 ---

 > [!IMPORTANT]
-> It is no longer necessary to migrate from Azure Media Service v2 to v3 as deprecation of V2 API will align with the retirment of Azure Media Services.
+> It is no longer necessary to migrate from Azure Media Service v2 to v3 as deprecation of V2 API will align with the retirement of Azure Media Services.
 Please see the [Azure Media Services retirement guide](../azure-media-services-retirement.md) for more information.